-November 5, 1960: Judy’s scheduled concert at the Free Trade Hall in Manchester England, was canceled when she, husband Sid Luft, writer Fred Finkelhoff and his wife, all came down with food poisoning.
+November 5, 1960: Judy’s scheduled concert at the Free Trade Hall in Manchester England, was canceled when she, her husband Sid Luft, writer Fred Finkelhoff, and his wife, all came down with food poisoning.
 The show was rescheduled to December 4.
 Finklehoff was allegedly writing the screenplay for Born in Wedlock (retitled Gaiety Girl) which was a project that had Judy’s hame attached to it for a short time although it never got past that stage of development and was never made.

 November 5, 1962: Judy and her attorney, Harry E. Claiborne, appeared in a Las Vegas court requesting that Judy’s petition for divorce from husband Sid Luft be postponed, which it was, to November 15th.

 November 5, 1963: Here is an ad for the recent re-release of Till The Clouds Roll By.
 The film was part of a series of films MGM re-released to theatres around the U.S.